Vaibhavsg17/100DaysOfCode-log/README.md

 # Code Log
 ---
-## Day 1: January,10 2017 - Saturday
+## Day 1: Monday, 1 March 2021

+**Today's Progress:**
-**Today's Progress:** 1.
-Code Simple HTML Webpage with some inline styling.
+- Code Simple HTML Webpage with some inline styling.

+**Thoughts:**
-**Thoughts:** Great feeling!
+- Great feeling!
 Play around vs code and read some web design articles on internet. coded for hour and competed basic structure of webpage.

 **Link to Work:**